 Young leaders wanted

-We are looking for Youth Ambassadors to help to lead our exciting R4Respect and Men4Respect initiatives.
+We are looking for Youth Workers to help to lead our exciting R4Respect initiatives.

-Each Youth Ambassador receives a $1000 scholarship and gains training, mentoring and support.
+Each Youth Worker receives a $1,000 scholarship and gains training, mentoring and support.
 All expenses are covered by YFS.

 Successful applicants will need highly developed social media skills, presentation skills and an interest in violence prevention.

-We prefer Youth Ambassadors to be residents or have a strong connection to Logan and surrounds through, for example, your work, sport or study.
+We prefer Youth Workers to be residents or have a strong connection to Logan and surrounds through, for example, your work, sport or study.

 How to apply

-Write a summary up to 500 words of why you think you should be chosen as an R4Respect or Men4Respect Youth Ambassador.
+Write a summary up to 500 words of why you think you should be chosen as an R4Respect Youth Worker.

 Use the following headings as a guide.